-Repository Server
+Repository Server - Nexus

 When configuring the Management servers as highly available the repository server should be installed remote from the NAC and in a highly available configuration.
-Details on configuring the Nexus repository in an active passive configuration can be found on the Sonatype website https://support.sonatype.com/entries/21451383-How-to-Set-up-Active-Standby-Failover.
+The Nexus repository can be configured in an active passive configuration and in the event of a repository failure release automation can be reconfigured to redirect to the secondary node, details can be found on the Sonatype website for this configuration https://support.sonatype.com/entries/21451383-How-to-Set-up-Active-Standby-Failover.